Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Background and notation

-They are learnt as two GANs, thus generators $G_S$ and $G_T$ are learned simultaneously with respective discriminators $D_S$ and $D_T$.
-The generators learn to map the states from $\textbf{S}_S$ to $\textbf{S}_T$ and vice-versa, while the discriminators learn to \emph{distinguish} a real state from a state mapped by a generator.

-Mappings $G_S$, $G_T$, $D_S$ and $D_T$ are constructed as neural networks with architecture depending on the data format, for instance for image states convolutional layers are often used.
-Learning in CycleGAN minimizes a loss consisting of two parts.
-The first part of the loss, $\Lagr_{GAN}$, comes from GAN and it is given by the adversarial loss for generators $G_S$, $G_T$ and their respective discriminators $D_S$, $D_T$ as follows:
+They are learnt as two \ac{GAN}s, that is, simultaneously with the corresponding discriminators $D_S$ and $D_T$.
+Generators learn to map states from $\textbf{S}_S$ to $\textbf{S}_T$ and vice-versa, while discriminators learn to \emph{distinguish} a real state from a state mapped by a generator.
+Mappings $G_S$, $G_T$, $D_S$ and $D_T$ are constructed as neural networks with their architecture depending on the data format.
+For instance if states are images, convolutional layers are often used.